 My main criticism of the book, however, is that its 'reset' argument actually doesn't go far enough.
 There is plenty of talk about resilience within its pages, but not a single mention of environmental sustainability.
-Yet, to my mind, the most important lockdown lesson of all is that we simply have to join the dots between zoonotic pandemics, the catastrophic loss of biodiversity caused by rampant industrialism and climate change.
+Yet, to my mind, the most important lockdown lesson of all is that we simply have to join the dots between zoonotic pandemics, the catastrophic loss of biodiversity ampant industrialism, and climate change.
 And we must allow children to see the big picture that emerges about the 'normal' that created Covid.

-Nonetheless, while it may make uncomfortable reading for Gavin Williamson, it's a highly thought-provoking and significant contribution to the emerging educational literature on lockdown.
+Nonetneless, while it may make uncomfortable reading for Gavin Williamson, it's a highly thoughtprovoking and significant contribution to the emerging educational literature on lockdown.